Coloureds

 Coloured people as a proportion of the total population in South Africa:

 Density of the Coloured population in South Africa:

-Coloureds (Kleurlinge) are multiracial people in South Africa, Namibia and to a smaller extent Zimbabwe and Zambia.
-Their mixed heritage descends from the interracial mixing that occurred between Europeans, Africans and Asians.
-Interracial mixing in South Africa began in the 17th century in the Dutch Cape Colony where the Dutch men mixed with Khoekhoe women and female slaves from different parts of Africa and Asia, creating mixed-race children.
-Eventually, interracial mixing occurred throughout South Africa and the rest of Southern Africa with various other European nationals (such as the Portuguese, British, Germans, Irish, French etc.) who mixed with other African tribes leading to more mixed-race children, whose descendants would later be officially classified as 'Coloured' under the Population Registration Act, 1950 during Apartheid.
+Coloured people (Kleurlinge) are multiracial people in South Africa, Namibia, Botswana and to a smaller extent Zimbabwe and Zambia.
+Their ancestry descends from the interracial mixing that occurred between Europeans, Africans and Asians.
+Interracial mixing in South Africa began in the 17th century in the Dutch Cape Colony where the Dutch settlers mixed with Khoi Khoi women and female slaves from different parts of Africa and Asia, creating mixed-race children.
+Eventually, interracial mixing occurred throughout South Africa and the rest of Southern Africa with various other European nationals (such as the Portuguese, British, Germans, Irish, French etc.) who mixed with other African tribes leading to more mixed-race people whose descendants would later be officially classified as 'Coloured' under the Population Registration Act, 1950 during Apartheid.

-The majority of Coloureds are found in the Western Cape, but are prevalent throughout the country.
+The majority of Coloured people are found in the Western Cape, but are prevalent throughout the country.
 According to the 2022 South African census, Coloureds represent 8.15% of people within South Africa, while they make up 42.1% of the population in the Western Cape and 41.6% in the Northern Cape, representing a plurality of the population in these two provinces of South Africa.
 In the Western Cape, a distinctive Cape Coloured and affiliated Cape Malay culture developed.
 Genetic studies suggest the group has the highest levels of mixed ancestry in the world.

 Ancestral background

 South Africa

 South Africa is known as a 'Rainbow nation' because of its diverse cultures, tribes, races, religions and nationalities.
-As a result of this diversity, Coloured people in South Africa have different ancestries as they come from different regions in the country that have different ethnic groups.
+Coloured people as they are known today are result of a diverse range of ancestries, regions, languages, and ethnic groups.